-The offering price of each class of a Fund's shares is the net asset value per share ("NAV") of that class (plus any sales charges, as applicable).
-Each Fund's NAVs are calculated as of 4:00 p.m.
-Eastern Time, the normal close of regular trading on the New York Stock Exchange ("NYSE"), on each day the NYSE is open for trading.
+The offering price of a Fund's shares is the net asset value per share ("NAV").
+Each Fund's NAV is calculated as of 4:00 p.m.
+Eastern Time, the normal close of regular trading on the NYSE, on each day the NYSE is open for trading.
 If for example, the NYSE closes at 1:00 p.m.
-New York time, each Fund's NAVs would still be determined as of 4:00 p.m.
+New York time, each Fund's NAV would still be determined as of 4:00 p.m.
 New York time.
-In this example, portfolio securities traded on the NYSE would be valued at their closing prices unless the Trust's Valuation Committee determines that a "fair value" adjustment is appropriate due to subsequent events.
-The NAV for each class is determined by dividing the value of a Fund's portfolio securities, cash and other assets (including accrued interest) allocable to such class, less all liabilities (including accrued expenses) allocable to such class, by the total number of outstanding shares of such class.
-Each Fund's NAVs may be calculated earlier if permitted by the SEC.
+In this example, portfolio securities traded on the NYSE would be valued at their closing prices unless the Advisor determines that a "fair value" adjustment is appropriate due to subsequent events.
+Each Fund's NAV is determined by dividing the value of the Fund's portfolio securities, cash and other assets (including accrued interest) allocable to such class, less all liabilities (including accrued expenses) allocable to such class, by the total number of outstanding shares of such class.
+Each Fund's NAV may be calculated earlier if permitted by the SEC.
 The NYSE is closed on weekends and most U.S. national holidays.
-However, foreign securities listed primarily on non-U.S. markets may trade on weekends or other days on which the Funds do not value their shares, which may significantly affect the Funds' NAVs on days when you are not able to buy or sell Fund shares.
+However, foreign securities listed primarily on non-U.S. markets may trade on weekends or other days on which the Funds do not value their shares, which may significantly affect each Fund's NAV on days when you are not able to buy or sell Fund shares.

 The Funds' securities generally are valued at market price.
 Securities are valued at fair value when market quotations are not readily available.
-The Board has adopted procedures to be followed when a Fund must utilize fair value pricing, including when reliable market quotations are not readily available, when the Fund's pricing service does not provide a valuation (or provides a valuation that, in the judgment of the Advisor, does not represent the security's fair value), or when, in the judgment of the Advisor, events have rendered the market value unreliable (see, for example, the discussion of fair value pricing of foreign securities in the paragraph below).
-Valuing securities at fair value involves reliance on the judgment of the Advisor and the Board (or a committee thereof), and may result in a different price being used in the calculation of the Funds' NAVs from quoted or published prices for the same securities.
-Fair value determinations are made in good faith in accordance with procedures adopted by the Board.
+The Board has designated the Advisor as each Fund's valuation designee (the "Valuation Designee") to make all fair value determinations with respect to each Fund's portfolio investments, subject to the Board's oversight.
+As the Valuation Designee, the Advisor adopted and implemented policies and procedures to be followed when a Fund must utilize fair value pricing, including when reliable market quotations are not readily available, when the Fund's pricing service does not provide a valuation (or provides a valuation that, in the judgment of the Advisor, does not represent the security's fair value), or when, in the judgment of the Advisor, events have rendered the market value unreliable (see, for example, the discussion of fair value pricing of foreign securities in the paragraph below).
+Valuing securities at fair value involves reliance on the judgment of the Advisor, and may result in a different price being used in the calculation of the Funds' NAVs from quoted or published prices for the same securities.
+Fair value determinations are made by the Advisor, in good faith, in accordance with procedures approved by the Board.
 There can be no assurance that a Fund will obtain the fair value assigned to a security if it sells the security.